Early Years Curriculum

 Adult Directed Activities

 We plan for adult directed activities (activities that are planned by the teacher) to purposefully introduce children to new ideas and ways of doing things.
-We think carefully about these to ensure that they are meaningful and ‘make a difference’.
+We think carefully about these to ensure that they are meaningful and ‘make a difference’, based on the practitioners knowledge of the children and their needs.
 An adult directed activity could provide a child with an opportunity to learn and practise a new skill e.g. if a child has never had any experience of scissor use then they are not going to automatically know how to cut.
 By teaching this skill directly, the child can then have opportunity to apply this skill in different contexts, through the environment and provision.

 Planning ‘in the moment’